 - All users of all your webQsee teams could read the data of all Cloud Gallerys of every single one of your webQsee teams, when accessing the API of the Cloud Storage manually, even if the user is not a member of all of your teams.

-- However, given that you set up your S3 integration following the normal integration tutorial, regular team members (non-admins) can still just delete or modify items they created themselves, so in many cases this small disadvantage may be acceptable.
+- However, given that you set up your S3 integration following the normal integration tutorial, a regular team member (non-admins) can still just delete or modify items he created, so in many cases this small disadvantage may be acceptable.
 But you need to be the judge of that yourself - you can still instead switch to variant 1 from above, it does not have this disadvantage.

 Possible Disadvantages of Variant 3 only: